timonoko/Ulefone-Usmart-connector/README.md

 # Ulefone-Usmart-connector
-Ulefone 19T has strange USB-connector on side.
+Ulefone 19T has strange USMART-connector on side.

+It is just USB-OTG.
 Pins are from top to bottom:

 1. +5V
 2. GND